Neuronal diversity can improve machine learning for physics and beyond

 Here we implement~\cite{github} learned diversity neural networks with one hidden layer of 100 neurons and a cross-entropy loss function to classify the MNIST-1D data set, a minimalist variation of the classic Modified National Institute of Standard and Technology digits~\cite{deng2012mnist,greydanus2020scaling}.
-Each neuron type in the hidden layer is further instantiated by a feed-forward neural network of 50 hidden units with hyperbolic tangent activation functions.
-We obtain similar results for different numbers of layers and different number of neurons per layer~\cite{supplement}.
+Each neuron type in the hidden layer is further instantiated by a feed-forward neural network of 50 hidden units evolved from a base sinusoid.
+We obtain similar results for different numbers of layers, different number of neurons per layer, and different base functions.

 Figure~\ref{fig:Metalearning2} summarizes meta-learning the activation functions of neurons in the hidden layer subject to the constraint of having two functions distributed equally among the neuronal population.
-Figure~\ref{fig:Metalearning2}(a) and (b) show the evolution of the two activation functions, with time encoded as rainbow colors from violet to red.
-Figure~\ref{fig:Metalearning2}(c) shows violin plots demonstrating validation accuracy for 50 fully connected neural networks composed of entirely $N_1$ type neurons (yellow), entirely $N_2$ type neurons (orange), and mixed type with $N_1$ and $N_2$ distributed equally among hidden layer (red).
+Figure~\ref{fig:Metalearning2} (left) shows the construction of typical one-dimensional digits.
+Figure~\ref{fig:Metalearning2} (center) show the evolution of the two activation functions, with time encoded as rainbow colors from violet to red.
+Figure~\ref{fig:Metalearning2} (right) shows box plots demonstrating validation accuracy for 50 fully connected neural networks composed of entirely $N_1$ type neurons (yellow), entirely $N_2$ type neurons (orange), and mixed type with $N_1$ and $N_2$ distributed equally among hidden layer (red).
 With the same training, the mixed network outperforms either pure network on average.
 These results are robust with respect to network size, as summarized by Fig.~\ref{fig:grid}.